Nateby Primary School.

 Learning is fun!|

 We are very proud of our 'outstanding' school.
 Our staff, volunteers and the community work hard to provide an exciting and relevant curriculum.
 We feel we are all teaching to our strengths inviting specialists in to school to enhance the curriculum: we offer a weekly specialist music lesson to all junior pupils - this year the whole of the juniors will be learning to play the keyboard.
 All junior children have one and half terms of swimming every year (at Garstang YMCA swimming pool) across the whole of the juniors.
 Read on to discover more about Nateby Primary School.

 We match our learning objectives to termly themes in the juniors (the infants join in too).

 Sign To Sing|

-For over three years now we have been learning sign language with the help of one of our fantastic teaching assistant- Mrs Ryan.
+For over three years now we have been learning sign language with the help of one of our fantastic teaching assistants- Mrs Ryan.
 Here we are joining in with a World Record attempt to have the most people signing simultaneously in 2013, 2014 and 2015.
 At the front of the hall you will see members of our sign language club- look at all the videos and you'll see how much they've learnt over the years!
 More signing (of Frozen) on our 'Community' pages for Christmas 2014.